 Are you a Tetrachromat?

 The average human is able to see around 1 million colours.
-But recent research shows there may be people who can see many more colours than usual.
+But recent research shows there may be people who can see many more colours than usual - up to 100 million colour variations!

 What is Trichromacy? (‘Normal’ Vision)

 Trichromats can also have limited colour vision.
-Those who have three functioning cone types, but suffer from colour blindness are said to have anomalous trichromacy.
+Those who have three cone types, however one cone does not function fully, are known to have an anomalous trichromacy.

 What is Tetrachromacy?
 (Superhuman Vision)

-People who are tetrachromatic are believed to see around 10 million different colours.
-Tetrachromatics have four cone types in the back of their eyes (normally people have three).
-Research shows that people with tetrachromatic vision are
+People who are tetrachromatic are believed to see around 100 million different colours.
+Tetrachromatics have four cone types (normally people have three).
+Research shows that people with tetrachromatic vision are:

 - Always female.

-- Carry a gene that results in colour blindness- often have a father who is colour blind.
+- Carry a gene that results in colour deficiency - often have a father or son who is colour deficient.

 The theory is that tetrachromats have an extra cone type as a result of a mutation.
-This is like the mutation that occurs in colour-blindness, yet all the tetrachromat’s cone types are completely functional.
+This is like the mutation that occurs in colour blindness, yet all the tetrachromat’s cone types are completely functional.
 This mutation happens on the X chromosome.
-Women inherit two X chromosomes, so if a mutation occurs on both chromosomes, they have the potential of being a tetrachromat.
+Women inherit two X chromosomes, so if a mutation occurs, they have the potential of being a tetrachromat.
 As men only inherit one X chromosome, any mutations that occur would result in them having anomalous trichromacy.